Lolindhir/PnP/docs/assets/rules/Classes/Shaman.md

 ### Level 20: Avatar of the Elements
 You have ultimately mastered all four elements and can call them simultaneously to aid you in battle.
-Expend four uses of Aspect Call at the same time to surround yourself with all four elemental aspects at the same time.
+Expend four uses of Aspect Call at the same time to surround yourself with all four elemental aspects.